svrana/fusilly/README.md

 )
 ```

-This BUILD file defines four targets.
+This BUILD.fs file defines four targets.
 Each target requires a name so that it
 can be be referred to by other targets and run on the command line with the
 'fusilly run' command.